dcdpr/did-btcr2/mdbook/src/algorithms.md

 | 4 bits   | 4 bits   | 32 or 33 bytes  |

 Use a Bech32 encoding function to encode this data.
-Use "k" as the HRP for key-based creation and "x" as the HRP for intermediate doc-based creation.
+Use "k" as the HRP for key-based creation and "x" as the HRP for [Genesis Document]-based creation.
 See {{#cite BIP173}} and {{#cite BIP350}} for details.

 ## JSON Document Hashing